 - Go to ultimately a decision, meaning trial.

 “At the start of any case, we’ll use Washington as an example, there is a 90-day waiting period.
-You can have everything agreed on day one when the case is filed, you do have to wait the 90 days.
+You can have everything agreed upon on day one when the case is filed, you do have to wait 90 days.

 So the quickest a divorce can take is 90 days.

-“Now, beyond that, King County schedules a trial right up front.
+Now, beyond that, King County schedules a trial right up front.
 The day you file they schedule a trial for about eleven months down the road.